ksclarke/jiiify-presentation/README.md

     cd jiiify-presentation
     git fetch origin
     git checkout -b v3 origin/v3
-    mvn install
+    mvn verify

+_Note:_ If you build the project with one of the custom profiles defined in the POM, please remember to run `mvn clean` before building again with a different profile (including the default profile).

 To build the Javadocs, from the command line, run: `mvn javadoc:javadoc`

 ### Spec/Cookbook Compliance

 Jiiify Presentation (JP) uses the IIIF Presentation [cookbooks](https://iiif.io/api/cookbook/index.html) as an indicator of v3 support.
 Consult the JP [documentation](docs/cookbook-status.md) to see which cookbooks are fully supported, partially supported, or not yet supported.
 Not all cookbooks have been completely fleshed out yet so this list will be frequently updated until they are all completed.

 ### Contact

 If you encounter a problem, please feel free to open a ticket in the project's [issues queue](https://github.com/ksclarke/jiiify-presentation/issues "GitHub Issues Queue").
 If you have a question, feel free to use the project's [discussion board](https://github.com/ksclarke/jiiify-presentation/discussions).
 Please specify which branch or version of jiiify-presentation you're using.